10 Best Hikes from Banff Town (No Car Required)

 After enjoying the views of the iconic Fairmont Banff Springs Hotel from Surprise Corner, you’ll walk through a beautiful forest in the shadow of Tunnel Mountain.
 The scenery includes great views of Mount Rundle, one of my favorite mountains in Banff National Park, and occasional stretches of the Bow River.

 As you might imagine, many of the hikes around the Banff Townsite are extremely popular.
-One of the reasons I like this Town of Banff hike so much is that it is off the tourist radar, meaning you can enjoy your nature hike in peace.
+One of the reasons I like this Town of Banff hike so much is that it flies under the radar, so it often feels quieter than other hikes around town.
 It also greatly improves your chances of seeing some Banff wildlife too.

 Note, we recommend all guests of the Banff Springs Hotel pay a visit to the Surprise Corner, even if you don’t do the enjoyable Banff Townsite hike.
 The view of the Banff Springs Hotel from Surprise Corner is the best you’ll get anywhere in town.